 Enrollment in this clinic will fulfill the HLS JD pro bono requirement.

-Required Class Component: Students in the spring clinic must enroll in either the Veterans Law and Disability Benefits Clinical Seminar (2 spring classroom credits) OR Poverty Law Workshop: Leveraging the Safety Net to Address Homelessness & Advance Equity (2 spring classroom credits).
+Required Class Component: Students in the spring clinic must enroll in either the Veterans Law and Disability Benefits Clinical Seminar (2 spring classroom credits) OR Poverty Law Workshop: Leveraging the Safety Net to Address Homelessness & Advance Equity (2 fall classroom credits).
 Students who enroll in spring clinic will be enrolled in one of the required courses by the Office of Clinical and Pro Bono Programs.
 Please see below for more information on how clinical seminar enrollment effects clinic assignments.

 Additional Co-/Pre-Requisites: None.